lazean214/AmoCRM-Integration-with-Maqsam-API/README.md

 ### Whats Included

-I included the dirty code for my trial and error so that you will have an idea how did i comeup with the final code.
+I included the dirty code for my trial and error so that you will have an idea how did i come up with the final code.